huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 ):
    ...
 ```

-In this example, all models pushed with the `VoiceCraft` class will automatically include a citation section and license details.
-For more details on how to define a model card template, please check the [Model Cards guide](./model-cards).

 Finally, if you want to extend the model card generation process with dynamic values, you can override the [`~ModelHubMixin.generate_model_card`] method: